-In July 1987, the IASB issued an Exposure Draft entitled Recommendations for Measuring Pension Obligations.
-There were a total of 17 responses received to the Exposure Draft.
-Those comments have been considered by the IASB and this document, as revised to reflect those comments, represents a basic set of practice standards for pension actuaries and those using their services.
+In July 1987, the Interim Actuarial Standards Board (IASB) issued an exposure draft titled Recommendations for Measuring Pension Obligations.
+A total of seventeen letters of response were received.
+Those comments were considered by the Pension Committee of the IASB; the document was revised to reflect them and was adopted by the IASB in January 1988.
+It represents a basic set of recommended practices for pension actuaries and those using their services.

-These Recommendations supersede Pension Plan Recommendations A, B, and C of the American Academy of Actuaries as "generally accepted pension actuarial principles and practices."
-Interpretations 1, 2, and 3 of the prior Recommendations become Interpretations of this new Standard.
+The 1988 standard superseded Pension Plan Recommendations A, B, and C of the American Academy of Actuaries as "generally accepted pension actuarial principles and practices."
+Interpretations 1, 2, and 3 of the prior Recommendations became Interpretations of the new standard.